Electronic oscillator

-Simple relaxation oscillator made by feeding back an inverting Schmitt trigger's output voltage through a RC network to its input.
+Simple relaxation oscillator made by feeding back an inverting Schmitt trigger's output voltage through an RC network to its input.

 An electronic oscillator is an electronic circuit that produces a periodic, oscillating or alternating current (AC) signal, usually a sine wave, square wave or a triangle wave, powered by a direct current (DC) source.
 Oscillators are found in many electronic devices, such as radio receivers, television sets, radio and television broadcast transmitters, computers, computer peripherals, cellphones, radar, and many other devices.

 Oscillators are often characterized by the frequency of their output signal: